ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * The 'diff_set' parameter MUST be included and specifies the empty CBOR array.

-* The 'cursor' parameter MUST be included and specifies the CBOR simple value "null" (0xf6).
+* The 'cursor' parameter MUST be included and specifies the CBOR simple value `null` (0xf6).

-* The 'more' parameter MUST be included and specifies the CBOR simple value "false" (0xf4).
+* The 'more' parameter MUST be included and specifies the CBOR simple value `false` (0xf4).

 Note that the above applies when the update collection associated with the requester has no elements, regardless of whether the 'cursor' query parameter is included or not in the diff query request, and irrespective of the specified unsigned integer value if present.